 Departments & Organizations

-Dr. Wang obtained his BA from Harvard University and his MD, PhD degrees from University of Texas Southwestern and University of Paris in 2011.
-He did internal medicine housestaff training at Yale, joining the ABIM Short Track Pathway into Rheumatology fellowship.
+Dr. Wang obtained his BA from Harvard University and his MD, PhD degrees in 2011 from University of Texas Southwestern with additional training done at the University of Paris.
 As a part of his MD/PhD training in the laboratories of Drs.
 Edward Wakeland and Chandra Mohan, he identified a key role for the CXCR4/SDF-1 axis in end-organ targeting, an important insight in the pathogenesis of SLE.
-He has also worked to coordinate international translational studies for targeted CXCR4 therapy.
-Dr. Wang published 10 papers during his training with a strong focus on autoimmune disorders.
+He did his internal medicine internship and residency training at Yale and joined the ABIM Short Track Pathway into Rheumatology fellowship.

 Education & Training